2026 Men's FIH Hockey World Cup Qualifiers

-The 2026 Men's FIH Hockey World Cup Qualifiers will be the final stage of the qualification for the 2026 Men's FIH Hockey World Cup.
-It will be held at 28 February to 8 March 2026.
+The 2026 Men's FIH Hockey World Cup Qualifiers were the final stage of the qualification for the 2026 Men's FIH Hockey World Cup.
+It was held from 28 February to 8 March 2026.

+Two events were held, one each in Santiago, Chile and Ismailia, Egypt.

 Format

-Teams not qualifying from the continental qualification tournament are participating in this tournament according to the respective spots received by the FIH.
-The 16 teams will be split into two eight team tournaments.
-In each tournament the eight teams will be divided into two four-team pools.
-After the round-robin stage the top two teams advance to the semifinals.
-The top three teams of each tournament and the highest world ranked team that finishes in 4th place in each event will qualify for the World Cup.
+Teams not qualifying from the continental qualification tournament were participating in this tournament according to the respective spots received by the FIH.
+The 16 teams were split into two eight team tournaments.
+In each tournament the eight teams were divided into two four-team pools.
+After the round-robin stage the top two teams advanced to the semifinals.
+The top three teams of each tournament and the highest world ranked team that finished in fourth place in each event qualified for the World Cup.

+Entrants

+Highlighted are the countries that are participating in the 2026 Men's FIH Hockey World Cup Qualifiers.